A Minimal Interpretation of the Galactic Cosmic-Ray Proton and Helium Spectra from GeV to PeV Energies

 \subsubsection{Microquasars as potential PeVatrons}

-Microquasars are luminous X-ray binaries hosting a stellar-mass black hole or neutron star that launch collimated, accretion-powered outflows.
-The kinetic power of these jets can episodically reach $L_{\rm K} \simeq 10^{38}$--$10^{40}~\mathrm{erg~s^{-1}}$, comparable to, or even exceeding, the Eddington luminosity of the compact object.
-Such extreme power output establishes favorable conditions for transient PeVatron activity \citep{Enrico_mQSO,Jishuang_mQSO,Kaci_mQSO}.
+Microquasars are luminous X-ray binaries hosting a stellar-mass black hole or neutron star, which launch collimated, accretion-powered outflows.
+The kinetic power of these jets can episodically reach $L_{\rm K} \simeq 10^{38}$--$10^{40}~\mathrm{erg,s^{-1}}$, comparable to or even exceeding the Eddington luminosity of the compact object.
+Such extreme power output provides favorable conditions for transient PeVatron activity \citep{Enrico_mQSO,Jishuang_mQSO,Kaci_mQSO, Zhang:2025tew}.